 Commercial Mortgage Quick Reference Guide

-LTC stands for loan-to-cost ratio.
-It is a ratio used in commercial mortgage finance and multifamily financing to determine the ratio of debt relative to the cost of acquiring the property.
-In the case of rehab or construction it relates to the total cost of the project as a whole.
-If a borrower is buying a property for $1 million, and the property is worth $2 million, and the loan requested is $800,000, the LTC is 80%.
-It is important to remember that the value of the property has nothing to do with the LTC; the value of the property is a subject matter for LTV.
-Commercial mortgage lenders use LTC as a factor to determine risk in a deal, the lower the leverage, the lower the risk.
+It's important to remember that the value of the property has nothing to do with the LTC ratio; the value of the property is a subject matter for LTV.
+Commercial mortgage lenders use the LTC ratio as a factor to determine risk in a deal: the lower the leverage, the lower the risk.
 Conversely, higher leverage offers higher risk.
 The formula for the LTC ratio is: